snendev/bevy-reactive-blueprints/README.md

 ### FromBlueprint

 In order for this to work, prefab bundles must implement the `FromBlueprint` trait.
-This requires defining the associated type `Params: SystemParam` which is uMyRectanglesed in the `from_blueprint` method to provide any system parameters necessary to perform the conversion.
+This requires defining the associated type `Params: SystemParam` which is used in the `from_blueprint` method to provide any system parameters necessary to perform the conversion.

 If no system params are necessary, this might look as follows: